 The blossom that was set on fire was inspired by an old Chinese proverb ‘hua kai hua luo’ or 花開花落 (literally, “flower blossoms, flower falls”) that comments on the pain that comes when a life is taken unexpectedly.
 The title of the event and the exhibition were also selected to pay homage to the Philadelphia Museum of Art’s director, Anne d’Harnoncourt, who had just unfortunately passed away.

 The momentary explosion that occurred successfully traced the form of the blossoming flower that had been there before the explosion, starting from the inner petals before radiating towards the outer areas.
 After the explosion, the canvas was published by the Fabric Workshop and Museum in early 2010.

-Unlike most of his explosive installations which tend to center their themes on the connection between nature and technology, Fallen Blossoms was inspired by loss, time and memory.
-In Chinese culture, flower blossoms symbolize the passing of time and are often featured in Chinese poetry and sayings to express the profound feelings that are associated with the brevity of life.
+Unlike most of his explosive installations, which tend to center their themes on the connection between nature and technology, Fallen Blossoms was inspired by loss, time and memory.
+In Chinese culture, flower blossoms symbolize the passing of time.
+They are often featured in Chinese poetry and sayings to express the profound feelings associated with the brevity of life.